,

 If any room in the HMO has a floor area of less than 4.64 square metres, you must tell your local housing authority.
 At the same time, you need to make sure that no room with an area of less than 4.64 square metres is used as a bedroom.

-Is there a maximum number of occupants for HMO properties?
+Overcrowding – is there a maximum number of occupants for HMOs?

-As well as extending mandatory licensing and introducing minimum bedroom sizes, the government introduced rules on the number of tenants allowed in an HMO.
+As well as extending mandatory licensing and introducing minimum bedroom sizes, the government introduced rules on the number of tenants allowed in an HMO property.

 Each licence states a maximum number of people who can live in each bedroom for the following criteria: